llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

-Handling of counting enum constants (ones like :code:`TagCount` in the previous code example) is done by decreasing the number of enum values by one if the name of the last enum constant starts with a prefix or ends with a suffix specified in :option:`CountingEnumPrefixes/Suffixes` and it's value is one less than the total number of distinct values in the enum.
+Handling of counting enum constants (ones like :code:`TagCount` in the previous code example) is done by decreasing the number of enum values by one if the name of the last enum constant starts with a prefix or ends with a suffix specified in :option:`CountingEnumPrefixes`, :option:`CountingEnumSuffixes` and it's value is one less than the total number of distinct values in the enum.

 When the final count is adjusted based on this heuristic then a diagnostic note is emitted that shows which enum constant matched the criteria.

-The heuristic can be disabled entirely (:option:`EnableCountingEnumHeuristic`) or configured to follow your naming convention (:option:`CountingEnumPrefixes/Suffixes`).
+The heuristic can be disabled entirely (:option:`EnableCountingEnumHeuristic`) or configured to follow your naming convention (:option:`CountingEnumPrefixes`, :option:`CountingEnumSuffixes`).
-The strings specified in (:option:`CountingEnumPrefixes/Suffixes`) are matched case insensitively.
+The strings specified in :option:`CountingEnumPrefixes`, :option:`CountingEnumSuffixes` are matched case insensitively.

 Example counts: